 For over a decade, he served as the Chief of Preventive Medicine and Wellness and the Director of The Good Health Center at Good Samaritan Hospital in Baltimore, Maryland, his role included oversight of their congestive heart failure and cardiovascular treatment center, cardiac rehab, diabetes education, outpatient infusion center, community health screenings and community health education.

-Currently, Matt is the Director of Student Health Services and the Health Center at Towson University in Baltimore, Maryland.
+Most recently, Matt was the Director of University Health Services at Towson University in Baltimore, Maryland for the past 6 years.